Maximum uptime and flexibility

 Advantages of Linde's Li-ION solution

-Linde Li-ION batteries for forklift trucks and warehouse equipment improve operation and handling.
-They increase vehicle availability and make operation more economical, safer and more sustainable.
-Many users appreciate the practical advantages in their day-to-day work.
+Li-ION batteries from Linde for forklift trucks and warehouse equipment improve operation and handling.
+They increase the availability of vehicles and make operations more economical, safer and at the same time more sustainable.
+Many users appreciate the practical advantages in everyday work.

 Li-ION batteries increase the efficiency of the fleet in operation.
 This results from the technological advantages of this energy system, which offers numerous time and cost advantages in day-to-day logistics and for the associated infrastructure.